 Navigate stairs at train stations, on trains, and possibly inside hotels.

-Confidently get on and off trains with steep steps.
+Confidently get on and off trains with 1-2 steep steps.

-We accommodate slower walkers, but you must be able to walk these distances multiple times throughout the day.
+We can accommodate slower walkers, but you must be able to walk these distances multiple times throughout the day.
 Additional optional walks and hikes are available for those wanting more activity.

 9 hotel nights